lanefu/armbianDocsAndProcess/ArmbianTaskTracking.md

 ```

-## GitHub Issues ##
+## Task tracking with GitHub Issues ##

 GitHub Issues provide an easy method to track and filter tasks by using tags and milestones.
 Issues also make it easy to easily associate commits and merge requests with a task.
+Effectively we just use GitHub issues for the metadata for reporting.

 ### Labels ###